 Section 3.03 Number.
 The Board shall, have seven (7) Six (6) of whom are elected by the membership, one (1) of whom shall be the Head Coach; the Six (6) elected positions shall be President, Vice President, Treasurer, Secretary and two At-Large Members.
 The number of Directors may be increased or decreased from time to time by the Board of Directors; provided, however that the number of Directors shall not be less than five (5) and provided further, however, no reduction in the number of Directors shall have the effect of shortening the term of any incumbent Director.

 Section 3.04 Quorum.
-At any meeting of the Board of Directors, at least four (4) of the seven (7) directors must be present; a quorum shall not be present at any meeting of the Board of Directors, the Directors present thereat may adjourn the meeting from time to time, without notice other than announcement at the meeting, until a quorum is present.
+At any meeting of the Board of Directors, at least four (4) of the seven (7) directors must be present; if a quorum shall not be present at any meeting of the Board of Directors, the Directors present thereat may adjourn the meeting from time to time, without notice other than announcement at the meeting, until a quorum is present.

 a.
 The current head coach shall automatically serve as a Director, provided, however that the other Directors may, from time to time, with or without a meeting called for such purpose, suspend or remove, with or without cause, the head coach from office as a Director, or refuse to seat the current head coach as a Director, with or without cause by a vote of at least sixty (60%) of the other Directors then in office.
 A head coach who is terminated or resigns shall automatically be removed as a Director.
 The Board of Directors may or may not, in its sole, subjective discretion, fill the vacancy left by the suspension of, removal of, termination of, resignation of, or failure to seat the Head Coach.